TureganoJose/ARCproject/README.md

 - Got a clearer picture of motors and how they are controlled.
 For this project, it has been mostly through a ESC (Electronic Speed Controller driven by PWM, sue me I don't have a real-time machine, or the budget for it) but also created my own circuit on a breadbord with a L293D.
 - How computationally limited a RPi is, as of today, an NVidia Jetson sounds like the only plausible option beyond a simple end-to-end driving with a CNN.There is also limitations due to camera bandwitdth and memory.
 - Overcoming the (computational) limitations of RPI has proved to be a challenge.
 Now I have a better understanding of multithreadidng (race conditions, inter-locking) in both environments, Python and C++(OpenMP, good resource: https://csinparallel.org/csinparallel/ppps/openmp.html ).
 - Project management, how quickly (and easily) the budget can escalate.
-I've suffered myself planning fallacy as described in "Thinking, fast and slow" from Daniel Kahneman.
+I've suffered myself planning fallacy as described in "Thinking, fast and slow" by Daniel Kahneman.
 The bottom line is Don't let optimism bias take over, based estimations on data.
 In this case the timeframe was half a year, it took over a year.
 Regarding the cost, the inital budget was around 300 pounds.
 It just went over 500.
 - Coding: definitely helped to improve my coding skills, I do have a better knowledge of python and how to optimise the code to handle large memory chunks.
 I'm a C++ guy tho.
 - I've gained some fluency on OpenCV to manipulate images/video and definitely I'm getting better with Keras although I think everyone taking ML seriously should know how to write a neural network framework (to implement custom layers at least)... but that can be found in a different repository.
-- Semantic segementation and implementation of more complex architectures
+- Semantic segementation and implementation of more complex architectures.
+Experimenting with the different layers and parameters of CNNs.

 Notes:
 - The code has been developed in different platforms, mostly Ubuntu, Raspbian and Windows 10.
 Apologies if folders don't work well.
 - The tutorials in qengineering.eu are very useful (ie: https://qengineering.eu/install-tensorflow-2-lite-on-raspberry-pi-4.html, although I figuered out how to soft link flatbuffers by myself)
 - Raspberry pi 4 can run up to 4 times slower when hot.
+- Tempted to overclock the raspberry pi but I'm using a powerbank for mobiles to supply the 5V needed.

 PS3 controller instructions (for Raspberry pi 4):
 1. Download sixpair.c from http://pabr.org/sixlinux/sixlinux.en.html